wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-install-update-1.md

 > [AZURE.IMPORTANT]
 >
-> - If your device is running Release (GA) version, please contact [Microsoft Support](storsimple-contact-microsoft-support.md) to assist you with the update.
+> - If your device is running Release (GA) version, please contact [Microsoft <!-- deleted by customization Support](/documentation/articles/storsimple-contact-microsoft-support) --><!-- keep by customization: begin --> Support](storsimple-contact-microsoft-support.md) <!-- keep by customization: end --> to assist you with the update.
 > - This procedure needs to be performed only once to apply Update 1.2.
 You can use the Azure Management Portal to apply subsequent updates.

 If your device is running pre-Update 1 software and it has a gateway set for a network interface other than DATA 0, you can apply Update 1.2 in the following two ways: